changhuixu/MBA-Course-Notes/Managerial-Economics/module08.md

   - good for the firm because it make always positive profits
   - bad for the society because it reduces the welfare of the consumers as they consume less & pay a higher price than competitive markets
 - Duopoly, (two monopolists) do better by colluding.
 The Cournot-Nash non-cooperative solution (equilibrium) doesn’t give the firms optimal profits, but collusion does.

+marginal cost and average cost meet at the minimum of the AC curve.
+That is not a coincidence, AC falls when MC is below it, and AC rises when MC is above.

+the demand curve is "tangent" to the average cost curve at (Q_1, P_1)

+In the long run, all costs are variable.
+In the long run, firms will enter until their total costs are offset be their total revenue.
+This isn't possible in the long run because of fixed costs, but in the long run we don't worry about this.

+In monopolistic competition we have free entry, so in the long run firm enter and compete out our profit.
+A monopoly market structure does not have this free entry, so the long run and short run look the same.

+## Quizes

+A market structure characterized by many sellers with each having some pricing power and product differentiation is best described as: monopolistic competition

+In an industry consisting of three companies that are small-scale manufacturers of an easily replicable product unprotected by brand recognition or patents, the most representative model of company behavior is: perfect competition

+A company doing business in a monopolistically competitive market will most likely maximize proﬁts when its output quantity is set such that: marginal revenue equals marginal cost.

+Oligopolistic pricing strategy most likely results in a demand curve that is: kinked